Fansesi/Tubitak2204A_2023/README.md

 ```

-For the measurement of playability one may refer to [playability repo](https://github.com/Fansesi/guitar_playability/tree/main), created by the author.
+For the measurement of playability one may refer to [playability repo](https://github.com/Fansesi/guitar/tree/main), created by the author.
-**Note**: Dataset and trained checkpoints will be published soon.

 ## TR